SimpleDaemons/simple-sftpd/docs/README.md

 ## 🚨 Important Notes

 - **Security**: This documentation includes security best practices.
 Follow them carefully in production environments.
-- **Version Compatibility**: Documentation is written for simple-ftpd v0.1.0.
+- **Version Compatibility**: Documentation is written for ssftpd v0.1.0.
 Check version compatibility for your installation.
 - **Platform Differences**: Some features may vary between platforms.
 Platform-specific notes are clearly marked.

 ## 📞 Getting Help